 The classic gold standard was adopted in the 1870s and involved backing paper money with the value of gold held by sovereign foreign exchange issuers.
 In 1859, the Comstock Lode was discovered in Nevada and the supply of silver from the United States increased significantly in just a few short years.
 While the increase in the quantity of silver had no immediate impact, it eventually caused an oversupply and a fall in the price of silver during the 1870s.
-In a series of three devaluations of the dollar between August 1971 and August 1973.
+This led to a shift in focus to the Live Gold Price, which Nixon raised in a series of three devaluations of the dollar between August 1971 and August 1973.
 In fact, in terms of the purchasing power to buy a home, the price of gold performed better as a hedge against inflation.

 Until 1971, the price of gold was determined by the exchange rate between an ounce of gold and the currency with which gold was measured.
 When that happens, a substantial upward revaluation of the price of gold will be required, at which point the price will once again be based on a fixed exchange rate.
 The price of gold was based on a fixed exchange rate whereby paper money could be freely exchanged for gold at that fixed rate.
 This probably influenced the Government's decision to revalue the price of gold to avoid a huge rush to exchange dollars for gold in banks.